CoralCoralCoralCoral/documentation/sprints/sprint_4/user_stories.md

 ### 17 (v1)

-As a **user** I want **to be able to take actions that expand my knowledge of the disease so that I can improve the effectiveness of my interventions**
+As a **user** I want to **take actions that expand my knowledge of the disease so that I can improve the effectiveness of my interventions**

 #### Acceptance criteria